calaldees/TeachProgramming/teachprogramming/static/projects/net/disco.md

 ```javascript
 socket.send("1")
 ```
-Change the color of our neighbors screen with their `id`
+Change the color of your neighbors screen with their `id`

 ## Protocol Version 2: Color